-Robert B. Walsh (60), CFO, is responsible for our financial, tax, information technology and facilities functions.
+Robert B. Walsh (61), CFO, is responsible for our financial, tax, internal audit, information technology and facilities functions.
 Mr. Walsh was appointed CFO in June 2007.
 Prior to joining us, Mr. Walsh was a senior partner at Deloitte, our independent registered public accounting firm, where he had been employed for the previous 27 years.
 At Deloitte, Mr. Walsh was responsible for managing Deloitte's relationship with a variety of leading financial services industry clients, served as deputy managing partner and was directly responsible for managing its national advisory services businesses.
 At Deloitte, Mr. Walsh did not have any responsibility for our account.
-Mr. Walsh received a Bachelor of Science degree from Villanova University.
+Mr. Walsh received a B.S. in Accounting from Villanova University.
 Mr. Walsh currently serves on the board of directors of New York Cares and is a trustee of the Oak Knoll School of the Holy Child.